-We are committed to providing high-quality service to every patient who walks through our doors.
+We are committed to providing high-quality procedure to every patient who walks through our doors.
 That is why our office offers dental services, especially dentoalveolar surgery.

-Our high skilled and trained team of dental professionals have been providing this service for more than a decade now.
-We understand that choosing between preventive, restorative, apicoectomy, oral surgery, sedation, sleep apnea treatment, orthodontic, or cosmetic dentistry procedure for yourself can be extremely difficult and overwhelming at the same time.
+Our highly skilled and trained team of dental professionals has been providing this service for more than a decade now.
+We understand that choosing between preventive, restorative, apicoectomy, oral surgery, sedation, sleep apnea treatment, orthodontic, or cosmetic dentistry procedures for yourself can be extremely difficult and overwhelming at the same time.

 There are many things to consider, including the procedure type, cost, treatment duration, and recovery time.
 To help you get started on this incredible journey of beautiful smiles, we have compiled some information regarding the dental cleanings and exams we offer at Lombard Dental Studio in Thousand Oaks, California.

 Lombard Dental Studio is a full-service dental practice located in Thousand Oaks.
-Under the expert care of Dr. Vadim Lebovich, the practice offers a wide variety of dental servicesSchedule an appointment805-495-2431
+Under the expert care of Vadim Lebovich DDS, the practice offers a wide variety of dental services.Schedule an appointment805-495-2431